Guilty pleasure (noun)

 We’re all bound to have them, if only because perceptions of ‘high regard’ are relative to each person’s own standards and what we think society expects of us.

-I would describe my own standards as ‘above average yet prone to significant fluctuation’ and as a 35 year old white man what society expect of me varies depending on who you ask.
+I would describe my own standards as ‘above average yet prone to significant fluctuation’ and as a 35 year old gay white man, what society expect of me varies depending on who you ask.
 As a result, my list of guilty pleasures is a loooong one.
 I’m a living indulgent example of Wikipedia’s definition across all three categories (and more).
 Case(s) in point, as follows.

 However, its long-lasting legacy and actually credible peak comes mid-way through.
 Two student sit at the piano and share their struggles to realise their dream of singing.
 The song was His Eye is on the Sparrow.
 The actresses playing the two school students were Tanya Blount and none other than a young Lauryn Hill.
 It’s an incredible musical moment, just (re)watch it now.